hitachi-nlp/FLD-task/README.md

 # FLD Task
-A utility library for loading FLD datasets and computing metrics of them.
+A utility library for loading FLD datasets and computing metrics.